sigmf/SigMF/sigmf-spec.md

 The `annotations` value is an array of _annotation segment objects_ that describe anything regarding the signal data not part of the `captures` and `global` objects.
-It MUST be sorted by the value of each segment's `core:sample_start` key, ascending.
+It MUST be sorted by the value of each annotation segment's `core:sample_start` key, ascending.

 ##### Annotation Segment Objects